 Multiple myeloma, an incurable cancer of plasma cells, is characterised by osteolytic bone disease.
 Fatigue and muscle weakness are common treatment side effects.
 Exercise has been proven to be beneficial for reducing disease and treatment-related side effects in people living with and beyond cancer.
 However, the high rate of bone lesions in people with multiple myeloma raises concerns for the safety and feasibility of exercise participation in this population.

 Results confirmed that the exercise program was safe, acceptable and generally feasible for people with multiple myeloma 2.
 Participant interviews were consistently positive, with one-on-one supervision from AEPs and the provision of a personalised exercise program highlighted as key features for acceptability.
-Furthermore, comparisons between the exercise and waitlist group indicated significant improvements in the quality of life and fitness of people with multiple myeloma after the exercise program.
-Molecular studies on the collected blood samples are underway at QIMR Berghofer Medical Research Institute to explain the mechanisms underpinning the beneficial effects of exercise.
+Furthermore, comparisons between the exercise and waitlist group indicated significant improvements in the quality of life, fitness and bone pain of people with multiple myeloma after the exercise program.
+Analyses of molecular studies on the collected blood samples are underway at QIMR Berghofer Medical Research Institute to explain the mechanisms underpinning the beneficial effects of exercise.

 Health Translation Queensland acknowledges the Traditional Owners and their custodianship of the lands on which we live, work, and play.
-We pay our respects to their Ancestors and their descendants, who continue cultural and spiritual connections to Country.
+We pay our respects to their Ancestors and their Descendants, who continue cultural and spiritual connections to Country.
 We recognise their valuable contributions to Australian and global society.